brick/date-time/README.md

 All objects read the current time from a `Clock` implementation.
 The following implementations are available:

-- `SystemClock`: the default clock, returns the system time
+- `SystemClock` returns the system time; it's the default clock
-- `FixedClock`: returns a pre-configured time, useful for tests
+- `FixedClock`: returns a pre-configured time
 - `OffsetClock`: adds an offset to another clock
+- `ScaleClock`: makes another clock fast forward by a scale factor

 These classes belong to the `Brick\DateTime\Clock` namespace.